-It's super important to work your bum, after all—it makes up the core of your body, and is responsible for a lot more than you probably realize.
+It's super important to work your butt.
+Those muscles are responsible for a lot more than you probably realize.

 "Your butt as a whole is a major muscle group that powers the body," says Ashley Rosenberg, a NASM-certified trainer and The DB Method (an at-home squat machine) master trainer.
 "Not only does working your bum make your backside look great, but it strengthens the entire backside of the legs as well, enabling your legs to power stronger, longer workouts."